Marleyedrg/projects-of-C/README.md

-# 15-projects-of-C
+# projects-of-C
-15 projects to learn C language, knowing just the basics.
+projects to learn C language, knowing just the basics.

 ## DESCRIPTION
 This is a personal project, with the objective of learning the C language, here I am doing practice-oriented learning, researching and racking my brain to solve problems.